 EGF does not reduce human values—such as dignity, justice, autonomy, or cultural meaning—to thermodynamics, efficiency, or energy metrics.
 Such reduction would be a category error.

-EGF is ideology-agnostic, but it is not consequence-neutral.
+EGF is ideology-agnostic, but not consequence-neutral.

 Only if misapplied.